SickChill/SickChill.Wiki/Settings-explained.md

 `Unprotected calendar`
 By default the calendar is protected.
 This options disables the protection so that an third party app can access it. (like Google Calendar)
 `Proxy host`
-Let you set a Proxy to use with SickRage.
+Let you set a Proxy to use with Sick-Rage.
 `Default deleted episode status:`
 Lets you set the default status of shows that have been deleted or have already been aired and not found in the folder.